Thanks to tending ants, mixed aphid colonies persist

 Like many other ants, the Asian ant Lasius japonicus has a mutualistic relationship with aphids.
 The aphids suck sap from their host plant and excrete excess sugars, dissolved in a liquid: honeydew.
 The ant fights off their natural enemies and harvests (‘milks’) the sugary honeydew.
 One of its mutualistic partners is the Japanese mugwort aphid, Macrosiphoniella yomogicola, which lives on mugwort, a common plant of Europe and Asia.
-The protection of the ant is of crucial importance to the aphids; each colony will fall victim to its enemies if not protected.
+The protection by the ant is of crucial importance to the aphids; each colony will fall victim to its enemies if not protected.

 But, as it turns out, the ants prevent this from happening.
 The researchers show that the red aphids indeed are able to multiply faster than the green ones.
 As a consequence, in laboratory experiments, the proportion of green aphids in a mixed colony decreased, but only if the researchers withheld attending ants.
 If, however, ants were allowed to join the aphids, the reproduction rate of the green morph increased, and the green aphids now reproduced as fast as the red aphids.
 Thus, in the presence of ants, the proportion between green and red morphs was stable.

 It is not clear how the ants improve the reproduction rate of the green aphids, but it saves the green morph from local extinction.